dkorotin/exchanges/README.md

       Type:           INTEGER
-      Description:    Magnetic quantum number of trial orbital (from 1 to 5 for d-orbitals, from 1 to 3 for o-orbitals) +--------------------------------------------------------------------
+      Description:    Magnetic quantum number of trial orbital (from 1 to 5 for d-orbitals, from 1 to 3 for p-orbitals) +--------------------------------------------------------------------
 ===END OF CARD==========================================================
 ```